wurkup/Nginx-Interface/README.md

 ## Getting Started

+- You can find the latest docker image at [DockerHub](https://hub.docker.com/repository/docker/wurkup/nginx-interface)

 ### Deploy using docker-compose
 - There exists a `docker-compose.yml` file in `deploy/docker` which deploys the latest docker instance
 - Make sure to update `volumes` to your nginx path